oxfordroadmapping/country-profiles-clean-up-zh_hant/central-asia/tajikistan.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 502,000 (2021 est.)
+- `總訂閱數`: 502,000 (2021 est.)
-- `subscriptions per 100 inhabitants`: 5 (2021 est.)
+- `每100名居民訂閱數`: 5 (2021 est.)

 ### 電話—移動電話
-- `total subscriptions`: 11.584 million (2021 est.)
+- `總訂閱數`: 11.584 million (2021 est.)
-- `subscriptions per 100 inhabitants`: 119 (2021 est.)
+- `每100名居民訂閱數`: 119 (2021 est.)

 ### 電信系統
-- `general assessment`: the size of Tajikistan’s mobile market dwarfs the fixed line segment, with an estimated penetration rate of nearly 120%; with a number of private sector companies active in the mobile market, there been more commitment to investment in network upgrades and expansion; three MNOs have all launched commercial 5G services, initially in areas of the capital city Dushanbe; the move towards higher speed mobile services should further underpin the growth in the nascent mobile broadband market, which is still estimated to be at a relatively low penetration level of 42% (at least relative to most other Asian nations) but is predicted to be a strong compound annual growth rate of more than 8% for at least the next five years; the ICT ecosystem is a complex mix of foreign operators from the People's Republic of China, the Russian Federation, state-owned enterprises, and telecom systems established by donors and non-governmental organizations (2024)
+- `總體評估`: the size of Tajikistan’s mobile market dwarfs the fixed line segment, with an estimated penetration rate of nearly 120%; with a number of private sector companies active in the mobile market, there been more commitment to investment in network upgrades and expansion; three MNOs have all launched commercial 5G services, initially in areas of the capital city Dushanbe; the move towards higher speed mobile services should further underpin the growth in the nascent mobile broadband market, which is still estimated to be at a relatively low penetration level of 42% (at least relative to most other Asian nations) but is predicted to be a strong compound annual growth rate of more than 8% for at least the next five years; the ICT ecosystem is a complex mix of foreign operators from the People's Republic of China, the Russian Federation, state-owned enterprises, and telecom systems established by donors and non-governmental organizations (2024)
-- `domestic`: fixed-line over 5 per 100 and mobile-cellular over 119 per 100 (2022)
+- `國內`: fixed-line over 5 per 100 and mobile-cellular over 119 per 100 (2022)
-- `international`: country code - 992; linked by cable and microwave radio relay to other CIS republics and by leased connections to the Moscow international gateway switch; Dushanbe linked by Intelsat to international gateway switch in Ankara (Turkey); 3 satellite earth stations - 2 Intelsat and 1 Orbita
+- `國際的`: country code - 992; linked by cable and microwave radio relay to other CIS republics and by leased connections to the Moscow international gateway switch; Dushanbe linked by Intelsat to international gateway switch in Ankara (Turkey); 3 satellite earth stations - 2 Intelsat and 1 Orbita

 ### 廣播媒體
 state-run TV broadcasters transmit nationally on 9 TV and 10 radio stations, and regionally on 4 stations; 31 independent TV and 20 radio stations broadcast locally and regionally; many households are able to receive Russian and other foreign stations via cable and satellite (2016)